Employee Benefits Packages for Small Businesses in Canada

 Health Spending Accounts

-Health spending accounts (HSA) reimburse employees for health and dental expenses not covered under other benefits.
+Health spending accounts (HSAs) reimburse employees for health and dental expenses not covered under other benefits.
 They provide tax-effective flexibility using:

 • Credits/debit cards to direct bill-eligible expenses